ashishinterra/windows-linux-client/README.md

 ## Building KeyTalk Linux Client

-We will create 2 development environments:
+We will create two development environments:
   - Debian 8-based for building KeyTalk clients for Debian 8 and Ubuntu 16.04
   - Debian 9-based for building KeyTalk clients for Debian 9

-The reason for creating 2 separate development environments is incompatibility of OpenSSL libraries on Debian 8 and Debian 9 (app linked against OpenSSL-1.0.1 on Debian 8 cannot start on Debian 9 having OpenSSL-1.0.2)
+The reason for creating two separate development environments is incompatibility of OpenSSL libraries on Debian 8 and Debian 9 (app linked against OpenSSL-1.0.1 on Debian 8 cannot start on Debian 9 having OpenSSL-1.0.2)

 ### Setup base system